xiankangW-gi/XMU-ECON-MATH-CAMP/README.md

-This unofficial solution for XMU Econ Math Camp ASSIGNMENT
+This is the unofficial solution for XMU Econ Math Camp ASSIGNMENT